TheAbys/devops-bootcamp-07-docker-js-app/README.md

     # solution: adding the company proxy to docker following the guide https://docs.docker.com/network/proxy/
     # docker is now usable and working as expected

+Step 2: Learning about the features of docker

+    docker run <image-name> is a combination of docker pull <image-name> (if it doesn't exist locally) and docker start <image-name>
+    docker run <image-name without any additional parameters start a new container in the current terminal blocking it stopping it through CTRL+C does not delete the container itself, rerunning the command results in another container creation reusing the container is possible through using its container id OR by passing the parameter --name=<container-name> and afterwards running through docker start <container-name> or docker start <container-id>
+        using the parameter -d for detach results in not blocking the terminal and keeping the container running in the back docker ps lists all currently running containers using the parameter -a also lists terminated but existing containers, this can be used to find container id or container name docker stop <container-id> or docker stop <container-name> results in terminating the container

+    docker run -p 6001:6379 <image-name> can be used to forward the port 6001 of the host system to the port 6379 of the docker container while multiple docker containers can use the same port, the host cannot, therefore running multiple containers of a image is possible as long as the host provides different ports

+    docker exec -it <image-name> /bin/bash can be used to connect to the bash of a container

 #### To start the application

 Step 1: Create docker network